Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Preliminaries

 \subsection{Schrödinger Bridge Formulation}

-The Schr{\"o}dinger Bridge (SB) problem~\cite{schrodinger1932theorie,leonard2013survey} provides a principled framework for defining the most likely stochastic evolution between two probability distributions under a reference process.
-Given source and target distributions $q_0(x)$ and $q_1(x)$, and a reference stochastic process $\mathbb{Q}$, the SB seeks a process $\mathbb{P}$ that minimizes the relative entropy (Kullback-Leibler divergence) with respect to $\mathbb{Q}$, while ensuring that $\mathbb{P}$ matches the marginals $q_0$ and $q_1$ at times 0 and 1, respectively:
+The Schrödinger Bridge (SB) problem~\cite{schrodinger1932theorie,leonard2013survey} provides a principled framework for defining the most likely stochastic evolution between two probability distributions, a source $q_0(x)$ and a target $q_1(x)$, under a reference process.
+The optimal process can be found by weighting paths according to an entropically regularized optimal transport (OT) plan, $\pi_{\varepsilon}^*$.
+This plan seeks a coupling between the distributions that minimizes a ground cost $d(\cdot, \cdot)$ plus a regularization term:

-Typically, $\mathbb{Q}$ is chosen as a Brownian motion with a diffusion rate $\sigma$, leading to the so-called diffusion Schr{\"o}dinger Bridge~\cite{de2021diffusion,bunne2023schrodinger}.
-The optimal process $\mathbb{P}^*$ can be characterized as a mixture of Brownian bridges weighted by an entropically regularized optimal transport (OT) plan.
-Specifically, the entropic OT plan $\pi_{\varepsilon}^*(q_0, q_1)$ minimizes a regularized cost:

-where $U(q_0, q_1)$ denotes the set of couplings between $q_0$ and $q_1$, and $d(\cdot, \cdot)$ is a ground cost.~\citet{follmer1988random} connects this formulation to the SB problem: if the reference process $\mathbb{Q}$ is Brownian motion, the SB is uniquely characterized by a mixture of Brownian bridges drawn according to the entropic OT plan.
-This insight allows the complex dynamic optimization of SB to be reduced to computations over static distributions, making it more tractable in high-dimensional settings.
+where $U(q_0, q_1)$ is the set of all couplings between $q_0$ and $q_1$.
+This connection allows the complex dynamic optimization to be grounded in a more tractable static transport plan.
+We refer readers to Appendix~\ref{sec:sb_background} for a detailed formulation.